ExaWorks/job-api-spec/specification.md

 **slot**

 A resource type of `type: slot` SHALL indicate a grouping of resources into a named task slot.
-A `slot` SHALL be a valid resource spec including a `label` key, the value of which may be used to reference the named task slot during tasks definition.
-The `label` provided SHALL be local to the namespace of the current jobspec.
+A `slot` SHALL be a valid resource specification including a `label` key, the value of which may be used to reference the named task slot during tasks definition.
+The `label` provided SHALL be local to the namespace of the current job specification.

-A task slot SHALL have at least one edge specified using `with`:, and the resources associated with a slot SHALL be exclusively allocated to the program described in the jobspec.
+A task slot SHALL have at least one edge specified using `with`:, and the resources associated with a slot SHALL be exclusively allocated to the program described in the job specification.

 ##### V1-Specific Resource Graph Restrictions